This is one in a series of profiles showcasing some of Harvard’s stellar graduates.

 “In that persistently quiet darkness in Seattle, a voice and passion for music grew louder than ever before.
 I felt this unprecedented desire to sing and get back on stage and perform,” he said.

 His was not a straight line to success.
-Seeing friends that he had made in the cancer ward lose their battles left Carol racked with survivor’s guilt.
+Seeing friends who he had made in the cancer ward lose their battles left Carol racked with survivor’s guilt.
 He decided to channel that frustration and started performing for any fundraiser that would have him.

 “I became a spokesman for the Make-A-Wish Foundation and for the Leukemia & Lymphoma Society,” he said.
 “I also co-wrote my first song with Mateo Messina [a Grammy Award-winner for his “Juno” film score], which was performed by the Pacific Northwest Symphony.
 I really felt the power of music again.”